- The BIBAs are open to any business based in the County of Lancashire (post Local Government Act of 1972)

 - Entering more than one category is allowed and encouraged, provided you meet the category criteria.

 - All entries will be automatically acknowledged.
 Applicants are advised to check all mail filters and add firstname.lastname@example.org to their safe-senders list.
-If you do not receive an acknowledgement within 15 minutes of submitting your entry please contact 01772 653000 for assistance.
+If you do not receive an acknowledgement within 15 minutes of submitting your entry please contact 01772 653000 option 1 for assistance.

 - Entries arriving after the closing date deadline will not be accepted unless previously agreed with the organisers.